tardate/LittleArduinoProjects/README.md

 * [Astable mode oscillator](./Electronics101/555Timer/AstableOscillator) - basic free-running oscillator using an Arduino and processing to plot the output
 * [Monostable mode](./Electronics101/555Timer/Monostable) - basic monostable mode using an Arduino and processing to plot the output
+* [SimpleChime](./Electronics101/555Timer/SimpleChime) - play a sound for a fixed duration when a button is pressed
 * [Triangular Wave Generator](./Electronics101/555Timer/TriangleWaveGen) - generate a triange wave with 555 timer and RC integrator

 ## 7400 series TTL